 (B) Provide a minimum residual disinfectant concentration of 0.20 mg/L at the entry point as demonstrated by measurements taken under § 109.301(1).
-Failure to maintain the minimum entry point disinfectant residual for more than 4 hours of operation is a treatment technique violation.
+Failure to maintain the minimum entry point RESIDUAL disinfectant CONCENTRATION for more than 4 hours of operation is a treatment technique violation.